whitegertsok/ALTRONscannerOSINT/README.md

 ```

 You here!
 The ALTRON Web OSINT Scanner app will now be running on your device through Rork.
-Let`s try!
+Let`s try for mobile!
 Web OSINT :)